wilsonmar/oss-perf/jenkins.md

 0. Click Configure in the context menu or in the left menu.

- In the workspace for a project are folders and **.trx** files output from Jenkins runs.

-Invoke **Prepare for Shutdown** to stop work, to avoid abruptly stopping jobs.

 A build can be triggered for invocation several ways.
 0. Click the button with the green arrow.